 More of a modern phenomenon than just a rolling suitcase, the Away luggage you’ve probably seen plenty of ads for on TV built several sleek brick-and-mortar locations, and even has its own magazine: Here.
 So what’s all the hype about, really?

-A travel pillow that’s not exactly a travel pillow made waves recently on IndieGoGo by making 10 times its $25,000 production goal: the Trtl Pillow Plus.
-That’s because it’s a new and improved version of the beloved Trtl Pillow, which provides stealthy neck support under an attached scarf so you can sleep to one side on the plane even if you’re in the aisle seat, without your head falling onto your neighbor.
+A travel pillow that’s not exactly a travel pillow made waves on IndieGoGo in 2018 by making 10 times its $25,000 production goal: the Trtl Pillow Plus.
+That’s because it’s a new-and-improved version of the beloved Trtl Pillow, which provides stealthy neck support under an attached scarf so you can sleep to one side on the plane even if you’re in the aisle seat, without your head falling onto your neighbor.
 The new Trtl Pillow Plus is super adjustable, with toggles allowing you to change the height of your head support in two different places.
 And it’s even softer and more streamlined than the already-versatile original.

 Even if you haven’t heard of Allbirds, you likely know about Merino wool: the softer, denser version of the warm fabric that’s a hallmark of plenty of top-rated travel products, from gloves to sweaters.
 Allbirds are made with sustainable and cozy Merino wool, and the comfort of the shoe has made it a product with a cult following.
 In recent years, Allbirds has also created breathable warm-weather versions of the cozy, sock-like shoes–including loungers and a new high-top version.
 There are plenty of copycat versions of the shoe out there, but Allbirds are the originals.